 The course of Alzheimer’s disease — which symptoms appear and how quickly changes occur — varies from person to person.
-In general, though, the disease develops slowly and follows the same mild, moderate, and severe stages.
+In general, however, the disease develops slowly and follows the same mild, moderate, and severe stages.